Academic Members | International Centre for e-Innovation and Workplace Learning

 Dr. Yvonne Crotty Associate Professor in the School of STEM Education, Innovation and Global Studies, Institute of Education, Dublin City University.
 Yvonne taught at post-primary level for 15 years.
 Her subjects include Music and Performing Arts, RE, Art, English, SPHE and Spanish.
 She is passionate about teaching and learning and was the winner of the Academic Category of DCU's President's Award for Teaching Excellence in 2011.
-Yvonne was the winner of the Special Merit category of the Presidents Award for Engagement in 2020.
+Yvonne was the winner of the Special Merit category of the President's Award for Engagement in 2020.
 She chairs the MSc. in Education and Training Management (eLearning) programme.
 Over the past 10 years Yvonne has supervised Master's students as well as PhD students.
 At undergraduate level, she coordinates and teaches on the Teaching Methodologies module for Initial Teacher Educator in Science, Maths, PE and Biology.
-Yvonne is is the National coordinator for the Erasmus+ projects KLabs for Kids and EduHack.
-Email:email@example.com Yvonne's website
+Yvonne is the National coordinator for the EU Erasmus+ projects KLabs for Kids and EduHack projects.
+Email:firstname.lastname@example.org Yvonne's website

 Dr. Margaret Farren (DCU)